msszczep/szcz-dot-org/content/md/posts/2018-09-15-my-25th-veganniversary.md

 <img src="http://www.szcz.org/img/vegan-logo.png" width="150px" alt="Vegan 25"/>

 For most of 1993, I was practicing a vegetarian diet and learning about the impacts one's diet has on one's life.
-I was 19 years old, and I was thinking of going vegan as well; the harder difficulty in my mind was going vegetarian, since I had grown up with eating meat as part of my diet and was uncomforable with the idea of a diet without meat.
+I was 19 years old, and I was thinking of going vegan as well; the harder difficulty in my mind was going vegetarian, since I had grown up with eating meat as part of my diet and was uncomfortable with the idea of a diet without meat.
 But once I took the plunge, going vegan was the much easier task to do.

 On September 14, 1993, I was having breakfast at the dining hall of West Quad on the campus of the University of Michigan, and I made the spur-of-the-moment decision grounded in months of preparation that I would go vegan from then on and that my meal at that breakfast -- a bowl of Grape-Nuts cereal with chocolate cow's milk -- would be my last non-vegan meal in my life.
 Needless to say, a strange way to end my non-vegan life.